stratum-mining/sv2-workshop/md/sv2-workshop.md

 It can open group/extended channels with upstream (the Pool) and standard channels with downstream (Mining Devices).

+A proxy is also where difficulty adjustments are applied over shares to optimize for bandwidth consumption on miner and pool infrastructure.

 ---

 ## Roles: Translator Proxy (tProxy)